ThePICARDProject/API-backend/README.md

 ##### Description:

 Creates a .csv file for an aggregated data result based on its id.
-The metrics identifiers must match the raw data files exactly, and the identifier and the value must be seperated by a single equals sign.
+The metrics identifiers must match the raw data files exactly, and the identifier and the value must be separated by a single equals sign.

 #### Parameters